eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 **Priority:** High

 **Preconditions:**
- * Signal Consumer contains a valid authentication token to connect and perform calls to databroker.
+ * Signal Consumer and Provider contain a valid authentication token to connect and perform calls to Databroker.
+ * Provider can write to Vehicle Network.
+ * No other Provider has claimed the ownership of the actuator to be actuated.

 **Special requirements:**

 **Assumptions:**
- * Databroker send ACK response back to Signal Consumer as soon as the request was forwarded by Provider to Vehicle Network.
- * It does not necessarily mean that the actuator succesfully updated its value to the desired new value.
+ * It does not necessarily mean that the actuator successfully updated its value to the desired new value.
+The entire chain is only responsible for forwarding the actuation request from Signal Consumer to the Vehicle Network.

 **Postconditions:**
+ * Provider forward an ack of receipt back to the Databroker immediately after the actuation request is forwarded.
  * Signal Consumer receives a response which indicates the operation was successfully forwarded.
- * Provider can read and write from Vehicle Network.

 **Sequence diagram:**
 ![Signal Consumer Actuate](../diagrams/consumer_actuate.svg)

 **Basic Flow:**
-1. Provider opens bidirectional stream and sends a claim actuators request.
+1. Provider opens bidirectional stream and sends a request to claim ownership of specific actuators.
 2. Databroker stores the claim request.
-3. Provider start publishing at high frequency sensor and actuator values received from Vehicle network.
-4. Signal Consumer calls actuate with new actuator value.
+3. Signal Consumer calls actuate with new actuator value.
-5. Databroker forwards the request to the corresponding provider.
+4. Databroker forwards the request to the corresponding provider.
-6. Provider sends the actuation request to the Vehicle Network.
-7. Provider sends ack response back to Databroker.
+5. Provider receives the request and sends ack response back to Databroker.
-8. Databroker sends ack response back to the Signal Consumer.
+6. Databroker sends ack response back to the Signal Consumer.
+7. Provider sends the actuation request to the Vehicle Network.
-9. Use case finishes.
+8. Use case finishes.

 **Exceptions:**